Seneca-ICTOER/OSM620v1/docs/Labs/lab7.md

 ## Investigation 2: Bob from Accounting

+**Now we add a real employee so we can see user-scope policy do real work.** We’ll carve out **HQ\Users\Accountants** and create **Bob Smith** as a standard user: no special rights, just a normal person who should get normal restrictions.

+With that in place, we’ll link a **User-scope GPO** to the **Accountants OU** and watch the settings follow Bob wherever he signs in.

+This is the first half of the model: people live under Users OUs, and user policy follows the person.
+It also sets us up to delegate tasks to IT without giving them domain-wide power in the next investigations.

 ### Part 1: Add Accountants OUs

+Departments deserve their own space.
+By carving out **HQ\Users\Accountants**, we get a tidy spot to place real people and a perfect target for user-scope GPOs and delegation.
+Policies linked here will follow accountants wherever they sign in.

 1. On **srv1** in ADUC, navigate to: **HQ\Users**
 1. Using the **New > Organizational Unit** function, ***add*** the following to your existing hierarchy: